 This was its defining characteristic.
 A city centre public area that is used for leisure, walking, conversation, music, dissected in two by a furiously busy road system with the constant roar of traffic nearby, yet at the same time laying claim to be classified amongst the “third tier” of important botanical gardens in Europe.
 As writer Jose Antonio del Canizo commented, “La Jardineria ha salido de los Palacios y se ha lanzado a conqistar la calle” (Gardening has left the Palaces, and has launched itself into conquering the street.)

-The existence of an open air theatre, regularly used for events and festivals, two play areas for children, and an outdoor cafe, is testament to its public role.
-There are references from the Parque’s glorious heyday to the existence of an open air cinema, a separate musical kiosk in the inner section where musical ensembles would entertain, and even to the prescence of an open air library, which it seems played an important role in encouraging the exchange of books amongst Malaga’s citizens.
-Sadly, these disappeared during the park’s decline through apparent neglect and vandalism during the 20th century.
+The prescence of an open air theatre, regularly used for events and festivals, a cycleway, two play areas for children, and two adjoining outdoor cafes, is all testament to it’s modern, urban, public role.
+Going further back in time, there are references from the Parque’s glorious heyday to the workings of an open air cinema, plus a separate musical kiosk in the inner section where musical ensembles would entertain, and even to the existence of an open air library, which it seems played an important role in encouraging the exchange of books amongst Malaga’s citizens.
+Sadly, these have all disappeared during the park’s decline through apparent neglect and vandalism during the 20th century.

 The photos (below) show the theatre, and (above) in full use during a vibrant “Festival for the Older Person” during my visit in May 2011.